isomerpages/moe-sst/index.md

   innovators, The SST Way
 image: /images/School_of_Science_and_Technology,_Singapore_logo.png
 permalink: /
-notification: The General Office will be close at 4:30pm on Monday, 24 February 2025, in support of the nation-wide 'Eat With Your Family Day' initiative.
+notification: The General Office will be closed at 4:30pm on Monday, 24 February 2025, in support of the nation-wide 'Eat With Your Family Day' initiative.
 sections:
   - hero: